InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 ### Lead times

 One key difference is the turn-around time.
-You're coming to a new (host) team on every first contribution and thus you'll need to get to know their approach, i.e. their development, reviews and deployment, etc. processes.
+With every first time contribution you are coming to a new (host) team.
+As a result, you'll need to get to know their code-base and the technology used, but also their preferred development environment (think test framework, build system).
+Even in cases where this type of tooling is standardized each team will have developed some individual peculiarities.
+In addition to the technical side, you may be faced with differences in communication, think code-reviews.
-Even if you are coming back after a while the teams' ways and members might have changed - take your time as you would to catch up with a friend you haven't seen in a while and whom you are visiting now.
+Even if you are coming back after a while the teams' ways and members might have changed.
+Take your time as you would to catch up with a friend you haven't seen in a while and whom you are visiting now.

-Thus: Please give yourself enough lead time.
+Give yourself enough lead time.
 Start early enough so that your work is available for you to leverage at the time you need it.
 It's better to add more slack time initially - you'll get a feeling about the turn-around times once you work with the host team.
 If you end with too much there surely will be a great way to make use of the time, be it some work on your side, the quirky bug or improvement opportunity you found while making your initial contribution or possibly even a nice chat over coffee, beers in case of personal availability or whatever topic in case of distributed projects.